-“Annie” (as she goes by here at home) comes from two of Janie’s foundation dogs from her original kennel, Cowhouse Catahoulas: Stones Throw’s Colby G and Goldstar’s Marie Laveau.
+On a particularly cold January evening, our old partner, “Janie’s Pistol Annie,” fell ill and passed from a severe stroke.
+She never recovered from this horrible event.
+She passed away here at home.
+“Annie” (as she went by here at home) came from two of Janie’s foundation dogs from her original kennel, Cowhouse Catahoulas: Stones Throw’s Colby G and Goldstar’s Marie Laveau.
 Additionally, her parentage was DNA verified as a pup.
 Annie has a COI (Inbreeding Coefficient) of 0.0390625% and an ancestor loss coefficient of 95.161 %.
 Annie is Coal Black as tar with tan trim and amber eyes.
 She was whelped September 26, 2010.
 Annie’s sire was the great champion Stones Throw’s Colby G and her dam was the noteworthy champion Gold Star’s Marie Laveau.
-Annie is approaching her senior years but she has no desire to advertise that fact.
-She weighs about 64 pounds most days and is about 23.5 inches at the withers.
+Annie approached her senior years hard and fast but she had no desire to advertise that fact.
+At the time of her death she weighed about 64 pounds most days and was about 23.5 inches at the withers.